Harvey W. Chim, M.D., joins UF College of Medicine division of plastic and reconstructive surgery

 Chim completed a plastic surgery residency at Case Western Reserve University in Cleveland and a fellowship in hand and microsurgery at the Mayo Clinic in Rochester, Minnesota.
 He received his medical degree from the National University of Singapore.

-Chim is board certified through the American Board of Plastic Surgery with a Certificate of Added Qualification in Surgery of the Hand.
+Chim is certified through the American Board of Plastic Surgery with a Certificate of Added Qualification in Surgery of the Hand.
 He is also a fellow of the American College of Surgeons.
 He has served as a scientific peer reviewer for the Department of Defense.
 He also serves on committees for the American Society for Surgery of the Hand and Plastic Surgery Research Council.
 He has received grant funding from the Plastic Surgery Foundation, as well as the American Society of Maxillofacial Surgeons.

 Chim has published more than 90 papers in peer-reviewed journals.
 He is on the editorial board of the Nature journal Scientific Reports.